KunalKokate/OpenROAD_7nmDesignContest_by_VSD_UCSD/README.md

     Elapsed time: 0:03.35[h:]min:sec.
 CPU time: user 1.18 sys 0.94 (63%).
 Peak memory: 373444KB.
     cp results/nangate45/gcd/base/6_1_merged.gds results/nangate45/gcd/base/6_final.gds

+In the flow directory, if you open the Makefile, you will see all the designs and platforms along with the complete RTL to GDS2 flow with each step.
+If you wish to manually run any stage of physical design, for example - If I wish to run only synthesis for the sky130hd gcd design, run the below command.

+    make DESIGN_CONFIG=./designs/sky130hd/gcd/config.mk synth

+To run Floorplan for the same design, run below

+    make DESIGN_CONFIG=./designs/sky130hd/gcd/config.mk floorplan

+Similarly, we can run place, cts, route, finish

+Now, in OpenROAD design contest, we are supposed to optimize the OpenROAD runtime and scripts to improve the performance.
+So, if we made any changes in any config file or any other code/scripts/tools in the ORFS design, hoping to see the changes in the parameters after running the same design to see the improvement.
+We can try running the same scrips above to see improvements or changes in each stage manually or we can run complete RTL to GDS2 flow (as per user's preference).
+For eg. To check the improvements in Floorplan of a design, we can run the same command.

+    make DESIGN_CONFIG=./designs/sky130hd/gcd/config.mk floorplan

+However, it may throw an make error as below.

+    make: Nothing to be done for 'floorplan'

+If you get the above error, you can clean the makefile logs for that design by running below command.

+    make clean_all DESIGN_CONFIG=<path>

+That is,

+    make clean_all DESIGN_CONFIG=./designs/sky130hd/gcd/config.mk

 ## OpenROAD GUI
 To see the GUI interface of OpenROAD, run below command